Our experience of homeschooling in Ontario began when we decided not to send our youngest daughter to Junior Kindergarten when she was four years old.

 The university required course outlines and a transcript of the subjects she had studied and passed, which posed a problem as she had never taken a course, nor had she ever followed a curriculum, so after consulting the admissions office, who suggested that we look at everything she had self-studied and make those into "Courses", we did that and they accepted her application and she took her first university course when she was 17.

 Her first course at university was "Medieval Studies" and she passed the course with a great mark.
-The following year she took two courses, and since then she has taken three courses each year and will graduate in 2022.
+The following year she took two courses, and since then she has taken three courses each year and graduated with her BA in History in 2022.

 What I love about Homeschooling in Ontario

-I love the complete freedom of content, we can teach Robotics to a six year old, if they are interested, or help an eight year old understand the various cloud formations, exploring historic monuments, and perhaps thus fueling a love of climatology.
+I love the complete freedom of content, we can teach Robotics to a six year old, explore historic monuments, if they are interested, or help an eight year old understand the various cloud formations, and perhaps thus fuel a love of climatology.

 I love that we can teach anywhere we are.
 Visiting somewhere interesting can lead to ongoing research which doesn't have to stop when the bell rings at the end of 40 minutes.